fsulib/fsu-xform-isle-fedora/README.md

-Patches and aditional files required to break the monolith are in the transformations directory, which preserves the directory structure of isle-fedora.
+Patches and additional files required to break the monolith are in the transformations directory, which preserves the directory structure of isle-fedora.

 The config directory contains the contents of Isle's config/fedora directory: